anandu79/IP-geolocation-containerized-project-with-Application-Load-Balancer/README.md

 1. Go to [Route53](https://console.aws.amazon.com/route53/) console in your AWS account.

-2. In the navigation pane, choose Hosted zones.
+2. In the navigation panel, choose Hosted zones.

 3. Choose the name of the hosted zone that has the domain name that you want to use to route traffic to your load balancer.